 love you, bye (nee FAITH.) by Meg Pickup and Taruna Nalini - Uncaged Theatre

-Jul-Sep 24: love you, bye was put in front of audiences to gain feedback to further develop the piece at Rondo Theatre, Bath; Alma Tavern & Theatre Bristol; and Roper Room at The Egg Theatre, Bath.
+Jul-Sep 24: FAITH. was put in front of audiences to gain feedback for development at Rondo Theatre, Bath; Alma Tavern & Theatre Bristol; and Roper Room at The Egg Theatre, Bath.
 Each show took on audience feedback; adding, removing and updating scenes.

-Jul-Aug 25: The show, as now directed by Evie Osbon, performed previews at Ustinov Studios, Bath before heading to Bedlam Theatre for a seven day run at Edinburgh Festival Fringe where it made a profit.
+Jul-Aug 25: Now love you, bye the show, directed by Evie Osbon, performed previews at Ustinov Studios, Bath before heading to Bedlam Theatre for a seven day run at Edinburgh Festival Fringe where it made a profit.

 Square image with four actors on.
 Each actor is in a coloured square.
 On the top row is red and blue.
 On the bottom row is yellow and green.
 Love you, bye is written in glowing letters on the centre line.